Connection and Recruitment

 back to top

 As explained above, this can be an overwhelming process.
-Which institutions are prep schools and which are academies?
+Which institutions are prep schools and which are basketball academies?
 How much does this school cost?
 Is this school just need based or merit based?
 What style best fits a player’s style on the court?
-Who has had success getting players placed?
-What is the personality of each school’s coach?
+Who has had success getting players placed in college basketball programs?
+What is the personality of each prep school’s coach?
 What is the school and team’s culture?
-Figuring all this out can be very stressful for families especially since the common goal is to get an athletic scholarship which can be worth over six figures.
+Figuring all this out can be very stressful for families.

 This is where I can help.
-I went to a prep school to complete a post-grad year in 1995.
+I went to a prep school to complete a post-grad year in 1995-96.
 I know first-hand how the experience is and how I benefited.
-I have been placing players since 2008 into all different types of prep schools around the country depending on their specific needs.
-I only focus on placing players into prep schools.
-Not AAU teams, nor colleges.
-I have visited over 100 programs throughout the years and have spent time watching many of these teams in action.
-I can help your family navigate all of these schools quickly once I know your goals and complete profile.
-My relationship with these coaches will also give me quick feedback on which schools are truly interested in your child.
-I will tell you the pros and cons of each school and why I chose it for your player.
-Once the acceptance letters come out I will guide you through choosing the right school and in some instances negotiate you a lower tuition rate.
-Prep schools want certain students and will match another school’s offer in order to get them.
+I have been placing players since 2008 into all different types of prep schools around the country.
+At the time of this writing I have placed players into over fifty different prep schools.
+My only focus is placing players into prep schools.
+I don’t do placement for AAU teams or college programs.
+I have visited over 100 prep schools throughout the years and have spent time watching many of these teams in action.
+I can help your family navigate all of these schools once I know the player’s goals and complete profile.
+My relationship with these prep school coaches ensure that they will give me quick feedback on which programs are truly interested in your child.
+I will tell you the pros and cons of each school and why I chose it as an option for your player.
+Once the acceptance letters come out I will guide you through choosing the right school and in some instances help you negotiate a lower tuition rate.
+Prep schools want certain students and will on occasion match another school’s financial offer in order to get them.

-I also love doing this.
+I also love helping families through this process!
 My cousin Brad Miller attended a prep school for his senior year of high school.
-This led to a scholarship to Purdue University then a 13-year NBA career.
+This led to him receiving a scholarship to Purdue University then playing 14 years in the NBA.
 He credits his year at prep school for making his dream of playing in the NBA a reality.
 The coaching he received and the competition he played against helped him contribute immediately in college and win Co-Big 10 Freshman of the Year honors.
 Our family’s trajectory has changed due to prep schools.
-Completing a post-grad year was the best path for me to have taken in order to reach my goal of playing at the US Air Force Academy.
+Completing a post-grad year was the best path for me in order to reach my goal of playing in a D1 program at the US Air Force Academy.

 I started PREP Athletics to help families fulfill their dreams.
 I only take on clients that I feel can benefit from this path.
 I am upfront with families on the player’s potential and whether or not I can help them find a good fitting school.
 Many coaches and family members will suck up to a player to not hurt their feelings.
 I believe in speaking the truth to a player early.
 They can either sink from the criticism or rise to do all they can to reach their dreams.
 I remember the stress of trying to get scholarship offers.
 It is a challenging time in a young player’s life.
 But I have seen many players put in the work on and off the court in order to reach their dreams.